oracle/bpftune/CONTRIBUTING.md

 The architecture used is

-- a core daemon, bpftune;
+- a core daemon, src/bpftune.c
-- a library, libbpftune which consists of functions used by core daemon and tuners, such as logging, BPF setup etc;
+- a library, libbpftune which consists of functions used by core daemon and tuners, such as logging, BPF setup etc, src/libbpftune.c; and
-- a set of plug-in shared object tuners which are loaded when bpftune starts
+- a set of plug-in shared object tuners which are loaded when bpftune starts; sysctl_tuner.[bpf.]c, neigh_table_tuner.[bpf.]c

 # Adding a tuner